 This is the story of the beginnings of padel in the Netherlands between 2006 and 2010.

-During the next five years, the padel stagnated slightly with the creation of an additional club.
-We thought the story would end there.
-Then, an idea: we will organize in the only indoor club with 4 fields that we have, the European Championships.
-This is where it exploded.
-The journalists were interested in this country with only 6 clubs, adherent to the FIP, which embarked on the organization of such a big event.
+For the next five years, padel stagnated slightly with the creation of an additional club.
+We thought that the story would end there.
+Then, an idea: we will organize in the only indoor club with 4 courts that we have, the European Championships.
+That's when it exploded.
+Journalists were interested in this country with only 6 clubs, members of the FIP, which launched into the organization of such a big event.

 We had the visit of major national media, investors and obviously new players.